hvkone/MagicSchoolBus/README.md

 # Welcome to Magic School Bus

-This repository will be used to enhance version control practices.
+This repository will be used to enhance version control practices by writing the same game in different languages.

 1. Clone this repo to locale.
 https://github.com/hvkone/MagicSchoolBus.git